 We understand that choosing where to undertake your training contract is a huge decision.
-That is why it is so important that you consider your options and think carefully about the type of firm you want to train with and the areas of law that most interest you.
+That’s why it’s is so important that you consider your options and think carefully about the type of firm you want to train with, and the areas of law that most interest you.

 At Barcan+Kirby, our trainee solicitors are an important part of our future.
 Trainees are given an advanced level of responsibility from day one, and we consider our trainees to be integral members of our teams, undertaking real work for real clients from the outset.